Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

-In analogy with Sec.~\ref{subsec:Anharmonic effects}, we include anharmonic effects on top of Eq.~\eqref{eq:d2Qnudt2_electron_phonon}.
+Using the same approach as for the anharmonic effects discussed above, we include anharmonic effects on top of Eq.~\eqref{eq:d2Qnudt2_electron_phonon}.
 The effect of anharmonicity is to renormalize the phonon frequencies and decay rate through the time-dependent phonon bubble self-energy.
 The time-dependent phonon frequencies thus obey Eq.~\eqref{eq:renormalized_phonon_frequencies2}, while the total decay rates acquire an anharmonic contribution~\cite{Maradudin1962,Paulatto2015} that reads:

 Another effect of anharmonicity is an additional atomic-force contribution \cite{Caruso2023}, which reads